Intervention/docs/image/v4/basics/meta-information.md

 > public Image::width(): integer

-Read the pixel width in pixels from an instance.
+Read the pixel width from an image instance.

 #### Example